 Continuously compact each lift while the material is in a workable condition throughout the depth of the lift.

-Trim to vertical 1.5 inches (38 mm) before placing the final asphalt concrete layer adjacent to the existing pavement unless the repair is covered with an overlay within 60 days.
+Trim the limits of the repair to form a vertical face 1.5 inches (38 mm) deep from the surface before placing the final asphalt concrete layer adjacent to the existing pavement unless the repair is covered with an overlay within 60 days.

-If the Contract does not include resurfacing, seal the perimeter surface of the repaired area by applying a nominal 4 (100 mm) wide strip of approved 702.04 asphalt material, RS-1, RS-2, CRS-1, or CRS-2, or 702.01 approved PG binder.
+If the Contract does not include resurfacing, seal the perimeter surface of the repaired area by applying a nominal 4 inch (100 mm) wide strip of approved 702.04 asphalt material, RS-1, RS-2, CRS-1, or CRS-2, or 702.01 approved PG binder.